You need to learn about how today’s executive job search works, before diving in headlong.

 Solution – Work on targeting and defining your personal brand, so that you can identify and be laser-focused on employers who will be a mutual good fit for you . . . and so that you’ll understand the unique value you offer them.

-FACT #3 – Embrace the digital age in your executive job search.
+FACT #3 – Embrace social media in your executive job search.

-Situation – The digital age brought major advances in the way we do business and look for jobs, leading to some confusion about how to best use it in job search.
+Situation – Social media brought major advances in the way we do business and look for jobs, leading to some confusion about how to best use it in job search.

-Solution – Focus your Internet and social media time on networking, using LinkedIn (mostly) and other social networks, and emailing contacts for informational interviews and to reconnect.
+Solution – Focus your social media time on meaningful networking, using LinkedIn (mostly) and other social networks, and emailing contacts for informational interviews and to reconnect.

 - Pare down all the possible career directions you could take, and zero in as much as possible on one clear focus.